isomerpages/nlb-biblioasia/pages/test.md

 &gt; &gt; “There is no time more wasted than when a young fellow hangs bout his mother’s kitchen like a baby, neither knowing what poverty is, nor luxury, nor what is found in the world, an ignorance which is often the cause of his ruin.”[^1]
 <p>— Jan Huygen van Linschoten[^1]

+Linschoten was born in Haarlem, Netherlands, in 1563[^2] and as a young and “idle” man, he had been “addicted to see and travel”, his passion fed through “the reading of histories and strange adventures”.[^3] During Linschoten’s youth, Holland and Spain were often in conflict.
+Despite this, trade between the Dutch and the Spanish remained vibrant and Dutchmen frequently headed to Spain for employment or business.
+Among them were two of Linschoten’s brothers, followed inevitably by Linschoten who journeyed out when he was 17,[^4] travelling to Seville in a convoy of 80 ships.
+There Linschoten hoped to master the mariner’s lingua franca – Spanish – so that he could travel even further.